onpayio/woocommerce/README.txt

 2. WooCommerce >= 3.8.1

 == Changelog ==

+= [1.0.11] =
+Updated version of onpayio/php-sdk
+Added website field to payment window
+Added Anyday Split as an payment option
+Implemented platform field in payment window

 = [1.0.10] =
 Split methods form one single into individual payment methods shown when choosing method in frontoffice.